altmann/FluentResults/README.md

      Result<int> errorResult = Results.Fail<int>("Operation failed"); //create an error result

 ## Processing a ValueResult
 Processing a ValueResult object is as easy as processing a Result object.
-In contrast to the Result object you can access the Value property in the success case.
+In contrast to the Result object you can access the property `Value` in the success case.

      Result<int> result = DoSomething();